AhmadOmidSaifi/auto-birthday-wisher/README.md

 # Birthday Wisher

-A Python script to automatically send birthday wishes via email.
-Reads a list of birthdays from a CSV file and sends a personalized message to each person on their birthday.
+A Python script to automatically send birthday wishes via email, Reads a list of birthdays from a CSV file and sends a personalized message to each person on their birthday.

 ## Features